Racism in English football: Timeline

 On 10 November 2020, FA chairman Greg Clarke resigned after referring to black players as "coloured players" and also said that there were "a lot more South Asians than there are Afro-Caribbeans" in the FA's IT department because "they have different career interests".

 In December 2020, following completion of a month-long lockdown in England to help prevent the spread of COVID-19, a limited number of supporters were allowed back into some stadiums for the first time since March 2020.
-Before a match between Millwall and Derby County at The Den players of both teams took a knee to show support for the Black Lives Matter movement.
-Some Millwall supporters showed their disapproval of this action by booing during the gesture.
+Before a match between Millwall and Derby County at The Den players of both teams took a knee to show support for anti-discrimation as outlined in a statement released by the Milwall players before the match.
+Some Millwall supporters believing the gesture was in support of the Black Lives Matter movement booed during the gesture.
 This was construed as a racist act and condemned by Derby manager, Wayne Rooney, government minister, James Cleverly, and TV pundits, Gary Lineker and Micah Richards.
 Similar disapproval to taking a knee was also heard from some Colchester United supporters before their game against Grimsby Town at the Colchester Community Stadium.
 Similar jeering by some fans occurred during the taking of the knee on 15 December 2020 before a game between Cambridge United and Colchester United at the Abbey Stadium.
 The action was condemned by Cambridge manager, Mark Bonner.
 On 2 January 2021, AFC Bournemouth player, Junior Stanislas was subjected on Twitter to "multiple tweets of racial abuse alongside vile insults about the midfielder's family" after he had scored the only goal for Bournemouth in a 1–0 defeat of Stoke City.